MONOGRID/gainmap-js/README.md

 // `result.renderTarget.texture` must be
 // converted to `DataTexture` in order
-// to use it as Equirectanmgular scene background
+// to use it as Equirectangular scene background
 // if needed

 scene.background = result.toDataTexture()